 - 11,000+ reservations annually

 - 300+ employees

-The Union is home to many of K-State’s most active organizations, including the Student Governing Association, Multicultural Student Office, Office of Fraternity and Sorority Life and Union Program Council.
+The Union is home to many of K-State’s most active organizations, including the Student Governing Association, Multicultural Student Office, Center for Student Involvement and Union Program Council.
 These organizations and offices offer students ways to get involved in campus activities.